Irreducible cycles and points in special position in moduli spaces for tropical curves: (Irreducible) tropical subfans and cycles in

 \begin {definition} [Irreducible tropical cycles] A tropical cycle $X$ in $ V=\Lambda \otimes_\Z \R $ is said to be \textit{(globally) irreducible} if there does not exist a tropical cycle $Y$ of the same dimension in $V$ such that $ |Y| \subsetneq |X| $.
 Of course, this definition then applies to tropical fans as well. \end {definition}

+\begin{remark} Lemma \ref{criterion} implies that, just as in the classical situation, the support of a tropical cycle can always be written as the union of the supports of irreducible tropical cycles.
+However, such a decomposition is in general not unique \cite[Remark 2.19]{GKM}. \end{remark}

-\begin {remark} In definition \ref {def-irred} the cones of $Y$ are just required to be contained in the union $ |X| $ of the cones of $X$.
-It is easy to see however that the definition does not change if one requires all cones of $Y$ to actually be cones of $X$, just with possibly different weights. \end {remark}
+\begin {remark} In Definition \ref {def-irred} the cones of $Y$ are just required to be contained in the union $ |X| $ of the cones of $X$.
+However, the definition does not change if one requires all cones of $Y$ to actually be cones of $X$, just with possibly different weights.
+To see this, assume there is a tropical cycle $Y$ satisfying $ |Y| \subsetneq |X|$.
+By passing to a common refinement with $X$, we can then first of all make sure that every cone of $Y$ is contained in a cone of $X$.
+But then all cones of $Y$ contained in the same cone of $X$ must have the same weight due to the balancing condition, and hence can be made into a single cone. \end {remark}

 \begin{lemma} A tropical cycle $X$ is irreducible if and only if ``its weight function is unique up to a global multiple'', i.e.\ if and only if for every cycle $Y$ of the same dimension and consisting of at most the cones of $X$ there is a rational number $ \lambda \in \Q $ such that $ w_Y(\sigma) = \lambda \, w_X(\sigma) $ for every cone $ \sigma $ of $X$. \end{lemma}